Matt Peterson

 Matt Peterson (born April 26, 1967) is an American professional golfer.

+Early life and amateur career

 Peterson was born in Chicago, Illinois.
-He played college golf at the University of Georgia where he won one event and was a three-time All-American.
-He turned professional in 1990.
+He went to school in Morganton, North Carolina before enrolling at the University of Georgia to study management and information technology.
+There he was a member of the golf team and became a three-time All-American, winning one tournament during college career.
+He graduated in 1989.